Home » blog » How To Create a Successful Dropshipping Business Plan (A Step-by-Step Guide)

 6. Marketing and Sales Strategy

-Your marketing and sales strategy is a critical component of your business plan.
-Without a solid marketing strategy, you’d struggle to get your dropshipping business off the ground.
-So you should also include it in your business plan.
-This section outlines how you plan to attract and retain customers, as well as your sales process.
+Without a solid marketing strategy, you will struggle to get your dropshipping business off the ground.
+This section outlines how you plan to attract and retain customers, along with your sales process.
 Include:

 • Marketing plan: Detail the marketing channels you’ll use to reach your audience (social media, search engine optimization, email marketing, paid ads, etc.) and how you will build brand awareness.